-- (a) there is a financial contribution, such as where: - (i) government practice involves a direct transfer of funds (e.g. grants, loans, and equity infusion), potential direct transfers or liabilities (e.g. loan guarantees) in such a way as to confer a benefit on certain enterprises; - (ii) government revenue that is otherwise due, foregone or not collected (e.g. fiscal incentives such as tax credits) in such a way as to confer a benefit on certain enterprises; - (iii) government provides goods or services in such a way as to confer a benefit on certain enterprises; - (iv) government makes payments to a funding mechanism, or entrusts or directs a private body to carry out one or more of the type of functions illustrated in (i) to (iii) above which would normally be vested in the government and the practice, in no real sense, differs from practices normally followed by governments, in such a way as to confer a benefit on certain enterprises;
+- 3.1 Any measure where: - (a)(1) there is a financial contribution by a government or any public body within the territory of a signatory (hereinafter referred to as "government"), i.e.: - (i) government practice involves a direct transfer of funds (e.g. grants, loans, and equity infusion), potential direct transfers or liabilities (e.g. loan guarantees); - (ii) government revenue that is otherwise due, foregone or not collected (e.g. fiscal incentives such as tax credits); - (iii) government provides goods or services; - (iv) government makes payments to a funding mechanism, or entrusts or directs a private body to carry out one or more of the type of functions illustrated in (i) to (iii) above which would normally be vested in the government and the practice, in no real sense, differs from practices normally followed by governments;